webrecorder/pywb/docs/manual/owb-to-pywb-deploy.rst

-Deploying pywb: Collection Paths and with Nginx/Apache
+Deploying pywb: Collection Paths and routing with Nginx/Apache
 ======================================================

-In pywb, the collection name is also the access point and each the collections in ``config.yaml`` can be accessed by their name as the subpath:
+In pywb, the collection name is also the access point, and each of the collections in ``config.yaml`` can be accessed by their name as the subpath:

 .. code:: yaml